h2oai/h2ogpt/README.md

 - Open-source repository with **fully permissive, commercially usable code, data and models**
 - Code for preparing **large open-source datasets** as instruction datasets for fine-tuning of large language models (LLMs), including prompt engineering
 - Code for **fine-tuning large language models** (currently up to 20B parameters) on commodity hardware and enterprise GPU servers (single or multi node)
-- Code to **run a chatbot** on a GPU server, with shareable end-point with python client API control
+- Code to **run a chatbot** on a GPU server, with shareable end-point with Python client API
 - Code to evaluate and compare the **performance** of fine-tuned LLMs

 All open-source datasets and models are posted on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/).